Pony Express: Robert Haslam

 "Pony Bob" Haslam was among the most brave, resourceful, and best-known riders of the Pony Express.
 He was born in January 1840 in London, United Kingdom, and came to the United States as a teenager.
 Haslam was hired by Bolivar Roberts, helped build the stations, and was given the mail run from Friday's Station at Lake Tahoe to Buckland's Station near Fort Churchill, 75 mi to the east.

 His greatest ride, 120 mi in 8 hours and 20 minutes while wounded, was an important contribution to the fastest trip ever made by the Pony Express.
 The mail carried Lincoln's inaugural address.
 Indian problems in 1860 led to Haslam's record-breaking ride.
 He had received the eastbound mail (probably the May 10 mail from San Francisco) at Friday's Station.
-When he reached Buckland's Station, his relief rider was so badly frightened over the Indian threat that he refused to take the mail.
+When he reached Buckland's Station, a few days after the death of Pony Express rider Bart Riles, his relief rider was so badly frightened over the Indian threat that he refused to take the mail.
 Haslam agreed to take the mail all the way to Smith's Creek for a total distance of 190 mi without a rest.
 After a rest of 9 hours, he retraced his route with the westbound mail, where at Cold Springs, he found that Indians had raided the place, killing the station keeper and running off all of the stock.
 On the ride, he was shot through the jaw with an Indian arrow, losing three teeth.

 Finally, he reached Buckland's Station, making the 380 mi round trip the longest on record.

 Pony Bob continued to work as a rider for Wells Fargo and Company after the Civil War, scouted for the U.S. Army well into his 50s, and later accompanied his good friend "Buffalo Bill" Cody on a diplomatic mission to negotiate the surrender of Chief Sitting Bull in December 1890.
 He drifted in and out of public mention, but died in Chicago during the winter of 1912 (age 72) in deep poverty after suffering a stroke.
 Buffalo Bill paid for his friend's headstone at Mount Greenwood Cemetery (111 Street and Sacramento) on Chicago's far south side.

+Jose Zowgaltz

+Jose Zowgaltz (also recorded as Zowglat, Zowgalty, and Zogwalt) was an Hispanic pony express rider documented as killed by Paiute Indians.
+Zowgaltz was ambushed along Edwards Creek, as recorded by assistant station keeper J. G. Kelly in 1860..
+He was one of three pony riders documented as killed by hostiles.